I hear this often:

 Urinary Calculi (UC) is the formation of stones in the bladder and urethra.
 It is especially common in wethered males, because of their narrow and oddly-shaped urethras which are not able to develop fully due to castration before maturity.
 Bucks can suffer from UC as well.
 Does are less likely to have an issue with UC due to the shape of their urethras, which allows stones to easily pass.
 The younger the age at which goats are castrated, the more at-risk they are.
 It is recommended by experienced goat owners and scientific studies to castrate goats no earlier than 3-4 months of age.

 A case of Urinary Calculi can be brought on by an imbalance in the calcium to phosphorus ratio.
 For optimal health, numerous studies have shown it is safest to keep male goats on a diet of 2:1 calcium to phosphorus.
-As high as 2.5:1 has also been reported to be safe.
+As high as 2.5:1 or 3:1 has also been reported to be safe.
 Thus, goats can tolerate more calcium than phosphorus.
 Too much phosphorus is often the cause of UC due to the overfeeding of grain, however, calcium stones can happen as well.
 Calcium stones will be more present in diets of high alfalfa, or with water sources that contain hard minerals.

 Symptoms of Urinary Calculi may include, but are not limited to: